National Hunt 2014/15 – Ten to Follow

 MA FILLEULE

 Nicky Henderson’s Ma Filleule was pitched straight into handicap company last season and the bold move was rewarded with victories at Kempton and Aintree.
 She started off a handicap mark of 134 but the ease of her win in the Topham Chase will probably see her start in Grade 1 chases this season.
-She was also second to at Cheltenham and is a very exciting prospect.
+She was also second to Holywell at Cheltenham and is a very exciting prospect.

 ROCKY CREEK

-Paul Nicholls quietly fancied his chances of landing a second consecutive Grand National in April with Rocky Creek.
+Paul Nicholls quietly fancied his chances of landing a second consecutive in April with Rocky Creek.
 His preparation was far from ideal but he ran a fine race to finish fifth behind Pineau De Re.

-He was trained for the Hennessy Gold Cup last November and found only the well-handicapped Triolo D’Alene too good.
+He was trained for the Hennessy last November and found only the well-handicapped Triolo D’Alene too good.
 He is set to follow a similar programme this season with both the Hennessy and Aintree on the agenda.

 Paul Nicholls has been itching to put Saphir Du Rheu over a fence for some time but the French-bred went from strength-to-strength over hurdles last season.
-After winning easily at Sandown in December, the grey followed up off a 15lbs higher mark at Kempton before winning the Welsh Champion Hurdle.
+After winning easily at in December, the grey followed up off a 15lbs higher mark at Kempton before winning the Welsh Champion Hurdle.
 It is safe to ignore his final start in desperate ground at Fontwell and he looks certain to make a smart novice chaser this season.

 SHOTGUN PADDY